BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Creating redirects in Shopify

-Both ecommerce platforms provide you with a free SSL certificate — something that Google’s search engine algorithm considers important.
+Both ecommerce platforms provide you with a free SSL certificate — something that Google’s search engine algorithm has for a long time considered important.

-Check out our Semrush review, Ahrefs review, Ahrefs vs Semrush comparison, Semrush pricing guide or our Moz vs Semrush guide for more detail on keyword research tools.
+Check out our Semrush review, Ahrefs review, Ahrefs vs Semrush comparison or our Moz vs Semrush guide to learn more about keyword research tools.

 Analytics and reporting